 - Internet Off– Students will not have Internet access when applied.

-- Custom– Limits Internet access only to sites listed in the Custom internet Access window.
+- Custom– Restrict or block Internet access only to sites listed in the Custom internet Access window.

-When setting Internet access to Custom, the Custom internet Access window opens.
-Enter sites in the text box (one per line).
+When setting Internet Access to Custom, the Custom internet Access window opens.
+Enter sites in the text box (one per line) to restrict student internet access to the sites listed.
 Select the checkbox “When a student changes their status…” to revert the student’s Internet Access policy back to Default after they set their status to Done.

 Insights are displayed based on a student’s browsing activity and help you understand who is most likely to need attention.

 Click on a student’s name to open the student information window.

 Click Clear All to clear the list of Insights.

 Student Activity can be viewed two different ways: List View or Card View.
 Toggle between views by clicking the view icon at the top of the activity list.

 Note: Students listed without a status (and in light-grey) are inactive and not logged in to Classroom.